grackle-project/grackle/doc/source/Parameters.rst

    their respective cooling data tables.
 Default: 0

    Care is advised in using any of these methods.
-The default behavior is to include no self-shielding, but this is not necessarily a correct assumption depending on the use case.
+The default behavior is to apply no self-shielding, but this is not necessarily the proper assumption, depending on the use case.
 If the user desires to turn on self-shielding, we strongly advise using option 3.
-None of these options are completely correct in practice, but option 3 produces the most reasonable results for the redshift evolution of the neutral fraction as a function of density, as based on test simulations.
-Each option is described below.
+None of these options are completely correct in practice, but option 3 has produced the most reasonable results in test simulations.
+Repeating the analysis of Rahmati et. al. 2013 to directly parameterize HeI and HeII self-shielding behavior would be a valuable avenue of future research in developing a more complete self-shielding model.
+   Each self-shielding option is described below.

      - 0: No self shielding.
 Elements are optically thin to the UV background.
      - 1: Approximate self-shielding in HI only.
 HeI and HeII are left